 Viewing this document requires Adobe Reader.

-Use the table below to help determine if the community service or volunteering you have done is considered Service Learning.
+Use the table below to help determine if the community service or volunteering you have done is considered Service Learning or Academic Service.

 Service or volunteering for your own reasons

 |Service or volunteering for extra credit or bonus points|